Obtaining information under the Government Information (Public Access) Act 2009

 despite your objections (or a decision that you were not entitled to object).

-You can ask for a decision to be reviewed if you are the access applicant or if OEH has decided to give an applicant access to information that relates to your business or personal information contrary to your objections.
+You can ask for a decision to be reviewed if you are the access applicant or if a decision has been made to give an applicant access to information that relates to your business, commercial, professional, financial, or personal interests or research contrary to your objections.

-An internal review is conducted by someone senior to the person who made the decision.
+An internal review is conducted by someone who is not less senior than the person who made the decision and who was not involved in the original decision.
 The reviewer will make a new decision as if the original decision had never been made.

 You can apply for an internal review within 20 working days of a decision (or, if we don't decide your application in time, within 20 working days of the date it should have been decided which is the date of deemed refusal).
-To apply, fill out an internal review application form (10623review.pdf, 22KB) or send us a letter putting forward your reasons why the decision should be changed.
+To apply, complete an internal review application form for the appropriate agency - Office of Environment and Heritage/Royal Botanic Gardens (130803oehintrev.pdf, 60KB) or Environment Protection Authority (130804epaintrev.pdf, 43KB) - or send us a letter putting forward your reasons why the decision should be changed.

 A $40 application fee is payable.
 Details on payment of the application fee and how to lodge the review application are given on the application form.

 You do not need to pay an internal review application fee if we did not decide your application on time.
-No other fees are involved.
-The internal review fee may be refunded if the review decision is significantly different from the original decision.
+No other charges are involved.
+The internal review application fee may be refunded if the review decision is significantly different from the original decision.

-If you formally applied for information and you are not happy with the internal review decision or do not want one, you can ask for a review by the Office of the Information Commissioner.
-You will have eight weeks to ask for this review.
+If you formally applied for information and don't agree with the internal review decision or do not want one, you can ask for a review by the Information Commissioner.
+You will have 40 working days to ask for this review.

-There is no cost involved in seeking a review by the Information Commissioner.
+There is no cost involved in seeking a review by the Information Commissioner and no time limit imposed on the Information Commissioner for completing a review.

-The Information Commissioner can make recommendations to OEH about the decision, including that OEH reconsider its decision and make a new one (even if an internal review decision has been made).
+The Information Commissioner can make recommendations to us about the decision, including that we reconsider the decision and make a new one (even if an internal review decision has been made).

-If you don't agree with the Information Commissioner's or the internal reviewer's decisions or you do not want any of these reviews, you can apply to the Administrative Decisions Tribunal for a review.
+If you don't agree with the Information Commissioner's or the internal reviewer's decisions or you do not want any of these reviews, you can apply to the Administrative and Equal Opportunity Division of the NSW Civil and Administrative Tribunal for a review.

 We have to justify our decision to the Tribunal.
-However, a third party i.e. someone who has not applied for the information but is affected by our decision to release information, who seeks a review, will have the burden of showing that there is an overriding public interest against disclosure of information.
+However, a third party (that is, someone who has not applied for the information but is affected by our decision to release information) who seeks a review will have the burden of showing that there is an overriding public interest against disclosure of information.

-If you receive information after making a formal application and we think people will be interested in it, we will record it on our disclosure log which describes the information that was provided, if it is available to other members of the public and how they can access it.
+If you receive information after making a formal application and we think other people will be interested in it, we will record it on our disclosure log which describes the information that was provided, the date the application was decided, and how other members of the public can access it.

 There are a range of penalties that can be applied under the GIPA Act for the following conduct: